Nicola King, BA (Hons), MPhil

 Special Publication Type

-During 2017 I indexed several books of biography, family history and memoirs including:
+I have indexed several books of biography, family history and memoirs including:

 Fresca: A life in the making by Helen Southworth, a biography of Francesca Allinson;